Maharshi Raghava

 Raghava Gogineni, better known as Maharshi Raghava, is an Indian actor who works in Telugu films and television.
 Raghava acted in more than 170 films in various roles.
-He shot into fame as a lead actor with his first film Maharshi (1987), which gave him the moniker Maharshi.
+He shot to fame as a lead actor with his first film Maharshi (1987), which gave him the moniker Maharshi.
 He is a recipient of two Nandi TV Awards.

 Personal life

-He studied till tenth standard in Tenali Thaluk High school.
+Maharshi Raghava studied till tenth standard in Tenali, Thaluk High school.
 He also has stage experience.
 He played Mahatma Gandhi in a play called Gandhi Jayanthi.
-He visited U.S.A multiple times along with Murali Mohan, Nandamuri Balakrishna, and Paruchuri Brothers.
+He visited the United States multiple times along with Murali Mohan, Nandamuri Balakrishna, and Paruchuri Brothers.